Back to the FAQ home page

 The contribution under the Schedule of Contribution will cease to exist with the end of the Compensation Plan (CP).
 The final payment for the 2025 Schedule of Contribution will be made in 2026.

-The Annual PFP will be the only invoice remaining once the transition is complete.
+The Annual PFP will be the only invoicing remaining once the transition is complete.
 It will be payable in 4 instalments (only 1 for producers eligible for a flat fee) each quarter.

-• Thus, at the beginning of 2026, producers will report their data for the 2025 calendar year and, in autumn 2026, once the rates have been set, they will receive their annual PFP invoice itemized in 4 quarterly instalments, payable in 2027.
-The amounts paid will be used to fund the curbside recycling system in 2027.
+• Thus, in 2026, producers will report their data for the 2025 calendar year and, in autumn 2026, once the rates have been set, they will receive their annual PFP invoicing (divided in 4 quarterly instalments, payable in 2027).
+The amounts paid will be used to fund the curbside recycling system in 2027

 Liens utiles